If you’re a teenager, there’s a good chance that you’re always looking for new ways to keep yourself entertained.

 This podcast debates battles between superheroes and villains from the world of comics, sci-fi, and fantasy.
 If you like Marvel, DC, and other well-known characters from movies, books, and TV, then get your geek on and listen to Who Would Win.

 There’s no shortage of podcasts for teenagers.
-With so many to choose from and more starting every day, you’re sure to find something that you’ll love.
+With so many to choose from and more starting every day, you’ll surely find something you’ll love.

 So get out there and start listening!